quicwg/base-drafts/draft-ietf-quic-http.md

 : The request or its response (including pushed response) is cancelled.

 H3_REQUEST_INCOMPLETE (0x010d):
-: The client's stream terminated without containing a fully-formed request.
+: The client's stream terminated without containing a fully formed request.

 H3_MESSAGE_ERROR (0x010e):
 : An HTTP message was malformed and cannot be processed.